rweigel/phys260/Magnetic_Force_and_Torque/Magnetic_Force_and_Torque.md

 <img src="figures/Rectangle_Triangle_Circle.svg">
 \fi

 1. For the current loops in a. and b. in the figure above, determine the magnitude and direction of the force on each segment of the wire and the net force on the loop given that a magnetic field of magnitude $B_o$ points out of the page.
-Draw the force vector on the line segments and show your calculation on the figure or in the space below.
+Draw the force vector on the wire segments and show your calculation on the figure or in the space below.

    \ifsolutions
    The force on each segment is shown on the diagram above.
 The net force is zero for both cases.